What is a Manuscript? Definition, Meaning & 8 Tips for How to Write One

 8. Just keep writing!

 Writing a manuscript can take a long time, but you can absolutely do it.
-Take your writing a day at a time in small, manageable pieces and before you know it, you’ll have a finished product.
+Take your writing a day at a time in small, manageable pieces and before you know it, you’ll have all the parts of a finished book

 Want to turn your manuscript into a book?